agardnerIT/site/_posts/2022/2022-02-06-keptn-hello-world.md

 ## What Happened?

 Keptn core components were installed along with the `job-executor-service` microservice.
 The `keptn` CLI was also downloaded.
-The Keptn bridge was exposed and (if running on localhost), all authentication was removed (to make this demo easier).
+The Keptn bridge was exposed and, to make this demo easier, all authentication was removed.

 A Keptn project was created called `hello-world` and a shipyard file was provided.
 A shipyard file is the "blueprint" of a Keptn project.
 Inspect this file.
 Notice it has one stage (`dev`), one sequence (`hello`) and this sequence has one task associated to it (`hello-world`).
 A Keptn service was created called `demo`.